Image: Shutterstock

 Here, we list the major nutrients to include in the toddler balanced diet.

-1. Carbohydrates:
+1. Carbohydrates

 Toddlers need the right amounts of carbohydrates for enough energy.
 Including whole grain foods like bread, cereals, and pasta, in your toddler’s so that they get their daily dose of carbohydrates (1).

-2. Proteins:
+2. Proteins

 Proteins are the quintessential nutrient for growth, muscle building and repair, and building antibodies.
-Include foods like fatty fish, dairy products and eggs in your toddler’s diet.
+Include foods like fatty fish, dairy products, and eggs in your toddler’s diet.

-3. Calcium:
+3. Calcium

 Calcium is extremely necessary for strong bones.
 Include calcium-rich foods, such as cheese, yogurt, cauliflower, broccoli, spinach, and collard green, in your toddler’s regular diet.
-Adding these calcium rich foods will prevent the development of calcium deficiency in your toddlers (2).
+Adding these calcium-rich foods will prevent the development of calcium deficiency in your toddlers (2).

-4. Vitamins:
+4. Vitamins

-5. Other nutrients:
+5. Other nutrients

 Besides carbohydrates, calcium, proteins, and vitamins, your toddler needs the appropriate amounts of iron, amino acids, and omega-3 and omega-6 fatty acids to be healthy.
-Include iron-rich foods, amino acids, and omega-3 fatty acids in your toddler’s diet to reduce the risk of nutritional deficiencies (4).
+Oily fish such as salmon, nuts, seeds, and poultry are some iron-rich foods for toddlers that can provide your toddler with high-quality protein and omega fatty acids (4).

 Balanced Diet Chart For Toddlers